rcorre/rcorre.github.io/_drafts/enumap.md

 }
 ```

-So far, pretty typical -- this looks just like it would in C.

 However, it would be nicer if we could have each category
 (attributes, skills, resistances) represented as a single group of values.